Chart Color Schemes

 Yanchep shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 14.1%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 10.0%, followed by postgraduate qualifications (2.1%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 47.3% of residents aged 15+ holding them, including advanced diplomas (12.1%) and certificates (35.2%).
-Educational participation is high at 33.0%, with 14.4% in primary education, 8.9% in secondary education, and 2.9% pursuing tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are most common at 10.0%, followed by postgraduate qualifications at 2.1% and graduate diplomas at 2.0%.
+Vocational credentials are prominent, with 47.3% of residents aged 15 and above holding them, including advanced diplomas (12.1%) and certificates (35.2%).

-Educational participation is notably high, with 33.0% of residents currently enrolled in formal education.
+Educational participation is high, with 33.0% of residents currently enrolled in formal education.
 This includes 14.4% in primary education, 8.9% in secondary education, and 2.9% pursuing tertiary education.

 Frequently Asked Questions - Education